libsndfile/libsamplerate/docs/api_misc.md

 } ;
 ```

-As new converters are added, they will given a number corresponding to the next
+As new converters are added, they will be given a number corresponding to the next
 integer.

 The details of these converters are as follows: